-To estimate the contributions of individual ions over a given mass-to-charge range from the measured 2D-projection of the 3D momenta, we made specific cuts in these experimental momentum maps in order to isolate contributions from single-, double-, and triple-ionization processes.
+To estimate the contributions of individual ions over a given mass-to-charge range from the measured 2D projection of the 3D momenta, we made specific cuts in these experimental momentum maps in order to isolate contributions from single, double, and triple ionisation processes.

 The measured momentum map for \mqr{35}{45} is shown with \autoref{fig:triple_estimation_momenta} as an example.
-Circles indicate corresponding cuts in the 2D-projection of the 3D-momentum sphere formed from each ionization process: The white circle with a radius of $p_r=60~\ukms$ represents the edge of the momentum for dissociative single ionization, the green circle with $p_r=140~\ukms$ corresponds to the maximum momentum of ions from Coulomb explosion following the double ionization, and the red circle with $p_r=\sqrt{2}*140\approx200~\ukms$ is the maximum momentum of ions from triple ionization, assuming a two-body fragmentation into a singly-charged and a doubly-charged ion.
+Circles indicate corresponding cuts in the 2D projection of the 3D momentum sphere formed from each ionisation process: The white circle with a radius of $p_r=60~\ukms$ represents the edge of the momentum for dissociative single ionisation, the green circle with $p_r=140~\ukms$ corresponds to the maximum momentum of ions from Coulomb explosion following the double ionisation, and the red circle with $p_r=\sqrt{2}*140\approx200~\ukms$ is the maximum momentum of ions from triple ionisation, assuming a two-body fragmentation into a singly-charged and a doubly-charged ion.

 The total ion count corresponding to the disks defined by these specific radii and the signal in the two outer rings are provided in \autoref{tab:ioncount1}.
 Areas of the specific disks and rings are also given.
-Ion counts inside the outer ring, $140<p_r<200$, correspond to triple ionization without contribution from single and double ionization.
-However, the middle ring, $60<p_r<140$, represents the double ionization channels and it has contributions from triple ionization; similarly, the innermost disk, $0<p_r<60$, representing single ionization has contributions from ions originating in double and triple ionization.
-The corrected total number of ions from single, double, and triple ionization are provided in \autoref{tab:ioncount2} assuming a flat ion distribution in the inner part of the corresponding rings and disks.
-The relative contribution of the ion yield from the triple ionization process to the total ion yield in the given mass-to-charge region is $<5$~\%, \ie, negligible.
+Ion counts inside the outer ring, $140<p_r<200$, correspond to triple ionisation without contribution from single and double ionisation.
+However, the middle ring, $60<p_r<140$, represents the double-ionisation channels and it has contributions from triple ionisation; similarly, the innermost disk, $0<p_r<60$, representing single ionisation has contributions from ions originating in double and triple ionisation.
+The corrected total number of ions from single, double, and triple ionisation are provided in \autoref{tab:ioncount2} assuming a flat ion distribution in the inner part of the corresponding rings and disks.
+The relative contribution of the ion yield from the triple-ionisation process to the total ion yield in the given mass-to-charge region is $<5$~\%, \ie negligible.